- Food writer and activist with 12 years of experience writing about food, including recipe development

 About Simply Recipes

 Simply Recipes, a Dotdash brand, is here to help you cook delicious meals with less stress and more joy, offering recipes and cooking advice for home cooks, by home cooks.
 We have more than 3000 tested recipes, guides, and meal plans, and draw over 15 million readers each month.
-Dotdash's vibrant brands help over 100 million users each month find answers, solve problems, and get inspired.
+Learn more about us and our editorial process.